NevMagi/34primates-evo-cerebellum/input/README.md

 - consensusTree_10kTrees_Primates_Version3_13.nex: consensus phylogenetic tree for the 13 species for which the current study obtained complete data (including ansiform area (Crura I-II) volumes).
 - consensusTree_10kTrees_Primates_Version3_15.nex: consensus phylogenetic tree for the 15 species for which both the current study and the Stephan collection (Stephan et al. (1981)) reported cerebellar and cerebral volumes.
 - consensusTree_10kTrees_Primates_Version3_34.nex: consensus phylogenetic tree for the 34 species included in the current study.
-- consensusTree_10kTrees_Primates_Version3_Stephan34.nex: consensus phylogenetic tree for the 34 species in the Stephan dataset that had phylogenetic data available in 10kTrees.
-These dat were used for replication.
 - dfCerebellum: cerebellar volumetric data obtained from the BrainBox API.
 - dfCrusMahta: Crura I+II volumetric data, as segmented by Mahta Abbaspour, obtained from the BrainBox API.
 - dfCrusNeville: Crura I+II volumetric data, as segmented by Neville Magielse, obtained from the BrainBox API.